* For the text to voice option, on any page of the BCANDS website, simply highlight the text you wish to hear and click on the speaker icon!

 • Severe physical or mental impairment (the application collects information to allow the adjudicator to make the determination whether the criterion of ‘severe’ impairment is met);

-• Impairment duration of at least 2 years indicated by physician completing PWD application (unless palliative);
+• Impairment duration of at least 2 years, commencing at the date of assessment indicated by physician / nurse practitioner completing PWD application (unless palliative);

 • Impairment directly and significantly restricts applicant’s ability to perform Daily Living Activities either continuously or periodically for extended periods; and,

-The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesdays, Wednesdays, Thursdays and Fridays from 8:30 AM to noon and 1 PM to 4:30 PM.
+The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesday, Wednesday, Thursday and Friday from 8:30 AM to noon and 1 PM to 4:30 PM.

-The BCANDS PWD / MNS office is closed on Monday’s and statutory holidays.
+The BCANDS PWD / MNS office is closed on Monday and statutory holidays.